Skip to main content

 Methodology and Verifiability

 All PageSpeed scores cited above are from Google PageSpeed Insights (pagespeed.web.dev) mobile tests using throttled 4G connection settings.
 LCP, INP, and CLS values are from Core Web Vitals reports in Google Search Console.
-Revenue figures are from Stripe Dashboard exports shared by the client with permission.
+Revenue figures are from Square Dashboard exports shared by the client with permission.

 SEO ranking preservation is verified through Google Search Console performance reports comparing the 30 days before migration to the 30 days after.
 Zero ranking drops means zero pages dropped more than one position in average ranking for any tracked keyword.